stuckinaboot/Net/protocol/README.md

 ### Use the salt

-Copy the salt for the desired address you want WillieNet to deploy to the `salt` field in deploying the contract for DeployWillieNet.s.sol
+Copy the salt for the desired address you want WillieNet to deploy to the `salt` field in deploying the contract for DeployNet.s.sol

 ### Simulate deployment

-Run `forge script script/DeployWillienet.s.sol`.
+Run `forge script script/DeployNet.s.sol`.
 You should see the address for that particular salt that was found via create2 printed and should match the predicted address.

 # References